kylehuang041/Shortest-Path-Maze-Solver/README.md

 This program uses C++, it reads maze files and then solves it using DFS.
 The result shows a visual maze with the shortest path.

-## Instructions
+## Instructions For linux

-1. Open terminal for Linux
+1. Open terminal
 2. Run program by typing: sh script.sh

 ## Demo